NSHipster/articles/2013-02-11-nsurlcache.md

 ---
 layout: post
 title: NSURLCache
 ref: "https://developer.apple.com/library/mac/#documentation/Cocoa/Reference/Foundation/Classes/NSURLCache_Class/Reference/Reference.html"
 framework: Foundation
 rating: 8.7
+description: "NSURLCache provides a composite in-memory and on-disk caching mechanism for URL requests to your application.
+As part of Foundation's URL Loading System, any request loaded through NSURLConnection will be handled by NSURLCache."
 ---

 `NSURLCache` provides a composite in-memory and on-disk caching mechanism for URL requests to your application.
 As part of Foundation's [URL Loading System](https://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/URLLoadingSystem/URLLoadingSystem.html#//apple_ref/doc/uid/10000165i), any request loaded through `NSURLConnection` will be handled by `NSURLCache`.